admin-dashboards/admin-dashboard/content/posts/blog-admin-dashboards-providers/index.md

 CoreUI admin dashboard delivers a bunch of responsive, customizable, and reusable components you need to create modern, beautiful, responsive apps.
 CoreUI makes app development lightning fast.

 - [CoreUI Bootstrap Admin Template](https://coreui.io/) - CoreUI is an Open Source Bootstrap Admin Template.
 But CoreUI is not just another Admin Template.
 It goes way beyond hitherto admin templates thanks to transparent code and file structure.
-And if that's not enough, let’s just add that CoreUI consists bunch of unique features and over 1000 high quality icons.
+And if that's not enough, let’s just add that CoreUI consists bunch of unique features and over 1000 high-quality icons.

 > CoreUI Dashboard Links: